andrewzm/spherePP/README.md

 - plot_est_intensity.R     Plots the estimated intensity function
 - plot_np_lower.R          Plots the empirical  10  percentile  of the  bootstrap  distribution
 - plot_np_upper.R          Plots the empirical  90  percentile  of the  bootstrap  distribution
 - run_all.sh		       A bash script that runs all of the above

-**Notes:**	Please run the bash script or the scripts in the following order:
+**Notes:**	Please run the bash script `run_all.sh` or the scripts in the following order:
 - sphere_pp_vec.py
 - sphere_est_avg.py
 - sphere_np_boot.py